MediaComem/comem-travel-log-ionic-setup/README.md

 Of course, you **don't want to commit neither `environment.ts` nor `environment.prod.ts`**, but you do want to commit `environment.sample.ts` so that anyone who clones your project can see what configuration options are required.
-Add these lines at the bottom of your `.gitignore` file:
+To do so, add these lines at the bottom of your `.gitignore` file:

 ```
 # Environment files